7 Signs It’s Time to Enhance Your Security System Monitoring

 What’s valuable about professional monitoring is their tactical readiness – which means you can be confident that they are making the best decisions regardless of the circumstances at all times – they are ready to receive your alarms, quickly review, and quickly act.
 They are engaging the right people and taking the right actions regardless if your employees are awake or sleeping, accessible or inaccessible, 24-7, 365 days a year.
 This center of trained monitoring specialists is the connection between your organization and public safety.

 If your alarm system detects movement or noise, it will generate an alarm that sets professional monitoring in motion to review the information and prompt an appropriate response.
 A monitoring center will be able to distinguish between different alarm signals sent from multiple devices.
-They can quickly review the video that was captured at the moment the alarm occurred to better understand the cause of the alarm.
+They can quickly review video that was captured at the moment the alarm occurred to better understand the cause of the alarm.
 The monitoring center can also review audio captured by impact-activated microphones to better understand the circumstances of the alarm and assess the threat level.

 Next, the monitoring agents will verify and triage it according to your preferred response plan.
 Our trained professionals will assess the threat level of the alarm based on the information received.
 They will contact a site representative or law enforcement officials and describe the event based on what they see and hear.
-When possible, video information will allow the monitoring specialist to give identifying information like the number of individuals involved, their behaviour, a description of their clothing, and any other details that might be relevant to the police, especially when firearms are involved.
+When possible, video information will allow the monitoring specialist to give identifying information like the number of individuals involved, their behavior, a description of their clothing, and any other details that might be relevant to the police, especially when firearms are involved.

 When alarm companies report alarms to Emergency Communication Centers (aka 911 centers) and request a police response, the dispatcher will prioritize the request according to a scale created by the local police department.
 The scale dictates how quickly and urgently the dispatcher will send a police officer to the location.

-Many police jurisdictions in the U.S. consider the report of an unverified burglar alarm as a low priority unless the alarm company can provide verification information that confirms a probable crime in progress.
+Many police jurisdictions in the U.S. consider the report of a unverified burglar alarm as a low priority unless the alarm company can provide verification information that confirms a probable crime in progress.
 With factual information and visible evidence, the police will be more likely to respond urgently and in a way that will deliver a good outcome for you.

 A quicker response time means a faster police arrival time and a higher chance of capturing an intruder, reducing potential losses.
 The results?
 A dependable safety net for your business.